 Summertime Driving Dangers & Tips

 You might think an icy winter would be the worst time of year for auto accidents, but you’d be wrong.
-Summer is actually when vehicle accidents increase in number, sometimes drastically.
+Summertime is actually when vehicle accidents increase in number, sometimes drastically.
 There are a few likely reasons for the increase:

 - Busy roadways – People are more active in the warmer months.
 After all, there’s a lot to do.
 Traveling for vacations increases, people take to the roads for the long weekends, and everywhere you drive is simply more congested.